 In 2020 measures to control the spread of COVID-19 included restrictions on some licenced premises, such as pubs, clubs and restaurants.
 Earlier this year Public Health Scotland reported that it is likely that the pandemic and associated restrictions contributed to lower overall alcohol consumption across the Scottish population in 2020.
 However, different population groups may have responded to the pandemic differently, with some people drinking more and others drinking less.
 Further robust assessment is required to understand the impact of the pandemic on the number of alcohol specific deaths seen last year.

-Meanwhile, as part of the on-going evaluation of Minimum Unit Pricing (MUP), Public Health Scotland will assess the impact of MUP on hospital admissions and deaths due to alcohol, with this study due to report in early 2023.
+Meanwhile, as part of the on-going evaluation of Minimum Unit Pricing (MUP), PHS will assess the impact of MUP on hospital admissions and deaths due to alcohol, with this study due to report in early 2023.

-Dr Tara Shivaji, Consultant in Public Health at Public Health Scotland, said:
+Dr Tara Shivaji, Consultant in Public Health at PHS, said:

 “Excessive consumption of alcohol can result in a wide range of health problems, such as damage to the liver and brain, and ultimately death.
 Today’s figures remind us that this harm is still experienced by too many people in Scotland, and by people in our most deprived areas most of all.
 Like all harm caused by alcohol, this is preventable.

 “PHS will continue to monitor and evaluate Scotland’s alcohol strategy, including the impact of Minimum Unit Pricing.
 We are undertaking additional analysis of the on-going impact of the COVID-19 and the measures taken to control the spread of the virus, against key indicators including alcohol-specific mortality.